cgjeffries/DxCore/megaavr/extras/testCases/periodicNoise/README.md

 ## Instructions
 3. Upload the `periodicNoise.ino` sketch to your AVRDA board.
-4. Using the noise generator, set the signal source to DC enable.
+4. Using the noise generator, set the signal source to DC enable, at 1.25V.
-5. Enable periodic noise on the noise generator
+5. Enable periodic noise on the noise generator with an amplitude of 0.1 Vpp and a frequency of 96 kHz
 6. Open a serial monitor to view the recorded readings.